Rekanice/swe-G2-iot-project/README.md

 They have to go to the washing machine & manually see it for themselves.

-This is a hassle, especially if they live at higher floors OR far from (& near to) the washing machines.
+This is a hassle, especially if they live at higher floors OR far from (and even near to) the washing machines.

 Imagine having to walk back & forth between your room & the washing machine.
 Not once, but multiple times.

 Doing laundry should be easy.
-Let's make the washing machines work for you, not against you.
+Let's make the washing machines work FOR you, not against you.
 ```

 <br/>